A Look at the Irish Hills Twin Towers, 1940’s

-This year the Irish Hills Towers celebrate their 95th anniversary!
-In it's heyday, the towers were extremely popular with tourists & townspeople alike.
-But after they closed to the public, the Towers became a site for explorers, vandals & trespassers.
+In the Irish Hills' heyday, the towers were extremely popular with tourists & townspeople alike.
+But after they closed to the public, the towers became a site for explorers, vandals & trespassers.
 Fortunately, restoration of the towers have become a priority for the area.

 The original tower was built in 1924 by the Michigan Observation Company as a way to boost tourism to the area; they wanted to build a second tower, but Ed Kelly, the farmer who owned the other half of the hill (knoll), refused to sell his half.